PHPOffice/PHPWord/README.md

 ## Installation

-It is recommended that you install the PHPWord library [through composer](http://getcomposer.org/).
+It is recommended that you install the PhpWord library [through composer](http://getcomposer.org/).
 To do so, add the following lines to your ``composer.json``.

 ```json